mousomray/Vrinda-store-annual-sales-report-2022-dashboard-using-Excel/README.md

 # Procedures

-Data gathering & cleaning:-  After collecting excel file and performed various activities like removing duplicates, fixing typo errors, and transforming the data into a format that can be easily analyzed.
+Data gathering & cleaning:-  After collecting excel file and performed various activities like removing duplicates, fixing type errors, and transforming the data into a format that can be easily analyzed.

 # Data Processing
 Created an Age group column in order to categorize the Age column into Senior(>=50),